 Cyprien Katsaris, a world-famous French-Cypriot pianist and composer, named the fourth movement of a transcription of Mozart’s Eine Kleine Nachtmusik as one of the most difficult pieces of music that he has ever played.
 The fact that Katsaris found even part of this piece to be difficult given his skill, technique, and accomplished career qualifies this piece as a “nearly impossible to play” piano song for this list.

 2. Piano Concerto Number 3 by Sergei Vasilievich Rachmaninoff

 Sergei Rachmaninoff (also spelled Rachmaninov) was a Russian composer and pianist who arguably became the greatest pianist of the early 20th century.
-He was the first living piano composer to make recordings of all his piano concertos, all of which featured himself as soloist.
-His work was highly touted by Tchaikovsky, and Rachmaninoff made his first tour of the United States in 1909 to much critical acclaim.
-He later condemned the Russian regime and was forced to leave his home country with little more than his sheet music.
+He was the first living piano composer to make recordings of all his piano concertos, including Piano Concerto Number 3 first performed in New York City on November 28, 1909.
+Rachmaninoff called Concerto Number 3 his favorite, saying that it was much more “comfortable to play” than his second concerto.

 Piano Sonata No. 29 in B-flat major, Op.
-106, also known as the Große Sonate für das Hammerklavier, or more simply as the Hammerklavier, is known as one of the greatest piano sonatas of all time.
+106 (also known as the Große Sonate für das Hammerklavier, or more simply as the Hammerklavier) is known as one of the greatest piano sonatas of all time.
 The piece is often considered to be Beethoven’s most technically challenging piano composition and one of the most demanding solo works in all of classical music.